 - Installation and adjustment of modular insoles if needed

-- Application of the Cyclefit neurological testing methods to determine amount and placement of wedging if needed at the forefoot, cleat, heel or a combination of the three as taught by Steve Hogg
+- Application of the Steve Hogg neurological testing methods to determine amount and placement of wedging if needed at the forefoot, cleat, heel or a combination of the three

 - Installation of any shimming under the appropriate shoe if needed